Empowered Thinking for Deep Change

 The practice of self-determination helps develop personal sovereignty – helps you become the sovereign power in your own life.

 There is a power cycle that has been in place on this planet for eons.
 It is a power-over others, power-under others dynamic.
 Personal Sovereignty is our hall pass out of the power cycle.
-When we believe in our own Sovereignty, we disengage [from] the wheel of oppressor and oppressed, of victim and perpetrator."
+When we believe in our own Sovereignty, we disengage [from] the wheel of oppressor and oppressed, of victim, perpetrator [and rescuer]."

 Please leave a comment!